brookCITS/prdgy22/README.md

 ## Word Count
 Write a program that
 - reads text from a file called "paragraph.txt"
-- turns the text into a dictionary of word counts (use code form proj7)
+- turns the text into a dictionary of word counts (use code form last project)
 - saves it into another file called "wordcount.txt"

 ## line count